kitzeslab/opensoundscape/docs/classifier_guide/guide.md

 **A final note:**
 If you are interested in learning more about how to make your work more reproducible, check out The Practice of [Reproducible Research](http://www.practicereproducibleresearch.org/).

-# Create a training dataset
+# Creating a training dataset

 **This and the following sections pertain only to the training of CNNs; other types of classifiers are created in other ways.**